 (2) The subpoena may require the person subpoenaed to produce any specified document which may be in that person's possession or under that person's control and which is relevant to the issues in appeal.

-(3) A witness or document subpoenaed must be relevant to the issues in appeal under rule 34, and if the registrar is satisfied that a request for a subpoena by a party constitutes an abuse of process, the registrar must inform the party to apply to the tax court for the issue of the subpoena.
+(3) A witness or document subpoenaed must be relevant to the issues in appeal under rule 34 and must not constitute an abuse of process.